 - Remove the muffin pan from the oven and allow to cool for about 10 minutes, then remove the muffins to a cooling rack to cool some more.

-- Serve warm with Earth Balance Soy Free, butter flavored coconut oil, or apple butter.
+- Serve warm with dairy free butter, butter flavored coconut oil, or apple butter.
 Enjoy!